sleemanj/optiboot/dists/README.md

 ### ATtiny13

 This series of chips is pin compatible with the ATtinyx5 series, but have only 1K of flash and 64 Bytes of SRAM,  as a result they are a tight squeeze for the Arduino environment.
 There is no room for bootloaders so you need an ISP programmer.
-The core used for this series of chips is more limited and you may find that some functions do not operate, for example, the "Serial" interface is somewhat limited (directly speaking, it is HalfDuplex, there is no buffer, it's good-enough for debug output).

  * ATtiny13, ATtiny13A

 [See Arduino Pinout Diagram](diy_attiny/avr/Pin_Mapping_ATtiny13.svg)

 Remember that although there is no bootloader, you still want to "Burn Bootloader" in order to set the fuses for your chosen clock speed etc.

+A number of examples are available in `File > Examples > ATTinyCore > Tiny13` which will help you to get the hang of special considerations about writing code for the Tiny13.

+### ATtiny5, ATtiny10

+These chips are extremely small 6 pin chips and work a bit differently, please read this [extended information about how to use the Tiny4/5/9/10](https://github.com/sleemanj/ATTinyCore/blob/master/avr/variants/tiny5_10/README.md) as it does require some extra setup.

+The 4/5 only have 512K of Flash, and all of them only have 32 bytes of SRAM, you can forget about anything to do with Print (that includes Serial) as it's not practically useful in such limitations.
+But all the basic functions, that is, digitalRead/Write, analogRead/Write and pinMode are good.

 Installation & Usage
 --------------------------------------------------------------------------------

-## IDE Version 1.6.x

-Note that this has been tested with 1.6.5, older versions your milage may vary.
+Note that this has been tested with 1.6.9, older versions your milage may vary.

 ### Automatic Installation through Board Manager (Recommended)